smitwaman/production-cicd-maven/Stage-1-appserver.md

    ```bash
    ./install.sh
    ```
-Finally our appserver ready with prerequisites tools Now next Create GitHub repository and clone it to your appserver
+- Finally our appserver ready with prerequisites tools Now next stage is to  create GitHub repository and clone it to your appserver